Sign up to host an Airbnb Experience in Utah

-This spring, Airbnb and Utah Office of Tourism are launching a partnership to make Utah among the first states featured on Airbnb’s new Experiences Platform.
+Airbnb and the Utah Office of Tourism have partnered to make Utah among the first states featured on Airbnb’s new Experiences Platform.

 Airbnb’s Experiences are hosted by passionate locals who love sharing their community and expertise with guests by planning and leading experiences.
 Experiences are hosted on the Airbnb website and marketed to millions of Airbnb customers through their website, social media and email channels.
 Hosting an experience is a way for you or your organization to share your expertise, make more money and gain exposure to a vast audience of highly-engaged travelers.